Diana L Theiss PhD, LISW-S - Practice Owner

 My experience includes assisting people who suffer from anxiety, depression, grief and family/relationship problems as well as with a variety of other issues that occur in our lives.
 I know reaching out is not easy, but I encourage you to call!

 I am a Masters level social worker who has committed over twenty years towards helping adults, children, couples and families who are struggling with various life challenges.
-I offer evening and weekend appointments.

 Shannon L Keefer, LISW-S